josephg/egwalker-paper/reg-text.typ

 @ff-memory shows the memory usage over the course of replaying one trace, and @speed-ff shows the ratio of replay throughput between the optimised and the unoptimised versions for several traces.

 // TODO: what is the unit ("state size") of the y axis of this chart?
+// TODO: Typst has a bug that is currently labelling this figure with the wrong number!
 #figure(
   text(8pt, charts.ff_chart),
   caption: [